Meghan Markle Pregnancy Rumors Hit Twitter After She Steps Out In Blue Ruffled Dress

 It’s no surprise that Meghan Markle and Prince Harry want to have kids right away, after all they’re the ones that said so.
 And while the two have only been married since May, royals fans are eager to hear a pregnancy announcement.
-So when Meghan stepped out in a ruffled blue dress by Jason Wu for the 100 Days to Peace gala, Twitter went crazy with pregnancy rumors according to Yahoo News.
+So when Meghan stepped out in a ruffled blue dress by Jason Wu for the 100 Days to Peace gala, Twitter went crazy with pregnancy rumors, according to Yahoo!
+News.
 Many users pointed to the apparent bulge on her stomach, but that could also be the way the dress was moving.
-However in some photos, whether thanks to the angle or the nature of the ruffles, the Duchess’ stomach looked bigger than usual.
+However in some photos, whether thanks to the angle or the nature of the ruffles, the duchess’ stomach looked bigger than usual.

 Those who are more skeptical of the pregnancy rumors have pointed out that Meghan looked pretty slim in her suit outfit that she wore to the WellChild Awards.
 The suit arguably would have covered her stomach more, considering she wore a blouse underneath.

 Whatever the case, it’s clear that people are looking forward to a future pregnancy.

-One Twitter user joked and said that “I am so burnt out on political news.
-Meghan Markle needs to get pregnant for the world’s mental health.”
+“I am so burnt out on political news.
+Meghan Markle needs to get pregnant for the world’s mental health,” one Twitter user joked.
 And indeed, the world could probably use some good news.

 // She looks pregnant ???????? pic.twitter.com/txbpiCo8jV